Real Estate Prices and Overview

 NeighborhoodScout's exclusive analysis.

-Also, more people in NW Harrison Blvd / NW 11Th St choose to walk to work each day
+Also, in the NW Harrison Blvd / NW 11Th St neighborhood, walking to work is a real

 Notable & Unique: People

-NW Harrison Blvd / NW 11Th St neighborhood are currently enrolled in college.
-This is
+NeighborhoodScout's analysis shows that the NW Harrison Blvd / NW 11Th St

-In addition, the NW Harrison Blvd / NW 11Th St neighborhood stands out for having an
+In addition, one of the unique characteristics of the NW Harrison Blvd / NW 11Th St

 Also, one of the really interesting characteristics about the